mrbusche/backseatfan.com/_posts/2010-04-29-eminem-uses-ben-roethlisberger-in-new-song-despicable.md

 <div class="entry">
   <p>
-    Eminem references Ben Roethlisberger in his new song &#8220;Despicable&#8221;.
-At about the 35 second mark the lyrics say: &#8220;I'd rather turn this club into a bar room brawl.
-Get as rowdy as Roethlisberger in a bathroom stall.&#8221;
+    Eminem references Ben Roethlisberger in his new song "Despicable".
+At about the 35 second mark the lyrics say: "I'd rather turn this club into a bar room brawl.
+Get as rowdy as Roethlisberger in a bathroom stall."
   </p>

   <p>